nicmlu/honest-budget/spec.md

 Help Needed:
 - Nested routes not working for transactions, wont allow me to edit because route is not available for class if I route it.
 - If I use collection_select, where do the category names populate from? (transaction category names are budget categories) How can I get the transaction categories to populate from budget categories?
 Do I have to add them as budget attributes and then build/shovel into categories
+- create budget helper methods? to determine when a user has overspent on their budget and/or a particular category.
 -